 Now start filling in your data table on the last page of the lab.
 Note the date and the azimuth of the full moon (info tab on the sidebar) at moonset (which is near sunrise but not exactly at sunrise most of the time).
 Now switch the time to sunset.
 Your screen should now show the Sun dipping below the Western horizon.
-Click on the Sun (it may take some zooming and/or precise clicking to do this) to get the Sun's positional information to appear in the info sidebar.
-Record the Sun's azimuth at this time.
+Now just like you did for the Moon, find the Sun's azimuth at sunset and record this in your data table.

 Now repeat for each of the 12 or 13 full moons that will occur during this calendar year.
-Each full moon date should be separated by about 29-30 days.
+Each full moon date should be separated by about 29-30 days (you can set your time step to "lunar months" and increment one step at a time in the top menu bar).
 Note that the moon is technically full sometimes on two different days, and it doesn't matter which of those two you choose for our purposes.